paradingwolves/WEB301_Assignments/Readme.md

        Why I chose each component
 --------------------------------------------

-carousel explanation: I implemented a carousel mainly to see if I could figure it out.
-It is also a cool idea to have a rotating set of images.
-I placed this at the top of the page so users would know what stores i am talking about
+buttons: I chose to use buttons rather than links to navigate through my website because buttons are easier to style, and they have a clean style that does not take attention away from other conent.

-cards explanation: Cards were a relatively easy decision.
-They provide a nice and neat way of displaying content on mobile and desktop views.
+toast: I used a toast message to display the rating for the Liquidation Center.
+I thought this would look neat on the top of the website when the user lands on the home screen, as well as display some meaningful content in one less click.

 --------------------------------------------